dorj222/WeatherNews/README.md

 # WeatherNews

-This is an android news app that gives the user the weather news update: current temperature, sunrise and sunset time, and more.
-This app downloads weather news update from https://openweathermap.org/.
-Moreover, this app has a small screen that shows the city on the Google Maps.
+This is an android app that gives the user the weather news updates: current temperature, sunrise and sunset time, and the location of a city.
+I created this project when I took Mobile Software Development class that was taught by Dr. PÉTER EKLER.
+I used the APIs from "Openweathermap.org" and Google Maps.
+This application consists of two activites.
+Main activity shows list of cities which are added by the user.
+When a user clicks one of cities on the main activity, it will open another activity where a user can see weather news updates like current temperature.
+The main activity has a Recycler View and has add and delete buttons.
+I used Floating Action Button to create the add button.